This post may contain affiliate links. Please read my disclosure.

 By submitting this form, you consent to receive emails from Went Here 8 This.

-Combine the remaining salad ingredients in a large bowl and top with the blackened shrimp and avocado.
-Drizzle with the mango dressing (below).
+Assemble the salad ingredients in a large bowl and top with the blackened shrimp and avocado.
+Drizzle with the mango salad dressing (below).

 The shrimp can be made in advance and stored in the fridge for up to 3 days.
 Reheat in the microwave or in a skillet with a drizzle of olive oil.
 The shrimp can also be eaten cold if desired.